andlessa/SMStoEFT/modelFiles/README.md

 * [SMS-stop](./SMS-stop.fr): UV BSM model with a scalar top partner and a fermionic DM candidate

-* [Top-EFT](./Top-EFT.fr): model file with the relevant EFT operators and the coefficient values.
+* [Top-EFTfull](./Top-EFTfull.fr): model file with the all the EFT operators and the coefficient values.

-* [Top-FormFactors](./Top-EFT.fr): model file with relevant counter-terms and some dim6 operators.
+* [Top-FormFactors](./Top-FormFactors.fr): model file with relevant counter-terms and some dim6 operators.
 This model is supposed to be used to generate a basic UFO model, which then can be modified to include form factors.